MicrosoftDocs/dynamics365smb-docs/financials/across-how-to-create-workflows.md

  In the **Workflow** window, you create a workflow by listing the involved steps on the lines.
 Each step consists of a workflow event moderated by event conditions and a workflow response with response options.
 You define workflow steps by filling fields on workflow lines from fixed lists of event and response values representing scenarios that are supported by the application code.

  When you create workflows, you can copy the steps from existing workflows or from workflow templates.
-Workflow templates represent non-editable workflows that exist in the generic version of Microsoft Dynamics NAV.
+Workflow templates represent non-editable workflows that exist in the generic version of [!INCLUDE[d365fin](includes/d365fin_md.md)].
 The code for workflow templates that are added by Microsoft are prefixed with “MS-“, such as in “MS-PIW”.
 For more information, see [How to: Create Workflows from Workflow Templates](across-how-to-create-workflows-from-workflow-templates.md).

  If your business scenario requires workflow events or responses that are not supported, a Microsoft partner must implement them by customizing the application code.
 For more information, see [Walkthrough: Implementing New Workflow Events and Responses](walkthrough-implementing-new-workflow-events-and-responses.md).